Ammon News: History and profile

 Ammon News was launched in 2006 by Sameer Al Hayari and Bassel Elkour, being the first online newspaper of Jordan.

-Elkour is also the editor-in-chief of the news portal.
-Wael Jaraisheh is the managing editor of Ammon News.
+Alhyari is the editor-in-chief of the news portal.
+Dr.Ahmad alhyari is the managing editor of Ammon News.
 He also contributes to the website in parliamentary affairs.
-The agency which is run from a cafe in Amman describes itself as voice to the "silent majority".
+The agency which is run from a cafe in Amman describes itself as the voice to the "silent majority".
 It provides news which is not published in print media through its both Arabic and English news portals.

+According to Forbes, Ammon News is the first and most visited website in the Arab world and one of the top 5 media in the Middle East.